CenturyLinkCloud/GettingStarted/Groups/group-execute-package.md

 ### Introduction

-CenturyLink Cloud users can easily run a script or install software on multiple servers at once by executing a package on any or all of the servers in a group.
+CenturyLink Public Cloud users can easily run a script or install software on multiple servers at once by executing a package on any or all of the servers in a group.
 This is useful for performing tasks such as joining an entire set of servers to a domain, installing a new performance monitoring agent, or adding a software patch to a subset of machines.

 Packages execute against servers whether they are running or not; for servers that are not running, the service puts the server into a running state, executes the package, then restores the server to its previous state.